kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - **Level Progression** - Complete levels to advance (currently infinite levels)
 - **Explosion Marks** - Visual marks on tiles where bombs were used (fade after 3 seconds)
 - **Responsive Grid System** - Grid size adapts based on viewport width for optimal gameplay
+- **Level System** - Three distinct levels with progressive difficulty and item unlocks

+## 🎯 Level System

+The game features a multi-level progression system with increasing difficulty and progressive item unlocks.
+Each level has unique configurations for flowers, wolf speed, and available special items.

+### Level Overview

+**Level 1 - The Beginning**
+- **Flowers**: 20 flowers to collect
+- **Wolf Speed**: Base speed (500ms movement delay)
+- **Special Items**: None available
+- **Objective**: Learn the basics and reach Granny's house

+**Level 2 - The Chase**
+- **Flowers**: 25 flowers to collect
+- **Wolf Speed**: 20% faster (400ms movement delay)
+- **Special Items**: 💣 **Bomb unlocked!**
+  - Stun duration: 5 seconds
+  - Cooldown: 5 seconds
+- **Objective**: Use bombs strategically to escape the faster wolf
+- **Unlock**: Complete Level 1 to unlock bombs

+**Level 3+ - The Ultimate Challenge**
+- **Flowers**: 30 flowers to collect
+- **Wolf Speed**: Even faster (350ms movement delay)
+- **Trees**: 10% more trees for added difficulty
+- **Special Items**: Both 💣 **Bomb** and 🧥 **Hunter's Cloak** available
+  - Bomb stun duration: 4 seconds (shorter)
+  - Bomb cooldown: 7 seconds (longer)
+  - Cloak invisibility: 8 seconds (shorter)
+  - Cloak cooldown: 40 seconds (longer)
+- **Objective**: Master both items to survive the ultimate challenge
+- **Unlock**: Complete Level 2 to unlock Hunter's Cloak

+### Level Progression

+1. **Complete Level 1** → Unlock 💣 Bomb
+   - "New Item Unlocked: 💣 Bomb!" message appears
+   - Option to "Continue to Level 2" or "Restart"

+2. **Complete Level 2** → Unlock 🧥 Hunter's Cloak
+   - "New Item Unlocked: 🧥 Hunter's Cloak!" message appears
+   - Option to "Continue to Level 3" or "Restart"

+3. **Complete Level 3+** → Master Level
+   - "New levels will be added soon!" message
+   - Option to "Play Again" (replay Level 3) or "Restart"

+### Item Unlock System

+- Items are unlocked progressively as you complete levels
+- Unlock messages appear on the "Level Complete" screen
+- Available items are shown in the pause menu based on your current level
+- Level 1: No special items
+- Level 2: Bombs available
+- Level 3+: Both bombs and cloak available

+### Level-Specific Features

+- **Dynamic Configuration**: Each level uses `getLevelConfig(level)` to load level-specific settings
+- **Adaptive Difficulty**: Wolf speed, flower count, and item stats scale with level
+- **Progressive Challenges**: Each level introduces new challenges and tools
+- **Quest Messages**: Granny's quest messages adjust based on level (flower count)
+- **Pause Menu**: Shows level-specific item information and objectives

+### Game Over Options

+When the wolf catches you, you have two options:

+- **Try Again** - Restart the current level with the same configuration
+  - Keeps your current level progress
+  - Same difficulty and items as before
+- **Restart** - Start fresh from Level 1
+  - Resets all progress
+  - Begin the journey from the beginning

 ## 📱 Responsive Grid System